Justin Hamilton (safety)

-Justin Lee Hamilton (born September 17, 1982) is an American football coach and former player who is the defensive quality control coach for the Tennessee Titans of the National Football League (NFL).
-He was drafted by the Cleveland Browns in the seventh round of the 2006 NFL Draft.
-He played college football at Virginia Tech and also served as their defensive coordinator in 2020 and 2021.
+Justin Lee Hamilton (born September 17, 1982) is an American football coach and former player who is the cornerbacks coach for the New England Patriots of the National Football League (NFL).
+He was selected by the Cleveland Browns in the seventh round of the 2006 NFL draft.
+He played college football for the Virginia Tech Hokies and also served as their defensive coordinator in 2020 and 2021.

-Early years
+Early life

-Hamilton played high school football at Clintwood High School in Clintwood, Virginia as a tailback.
+Hamilton played high school football at Clintwood High School in Clintwood, Virginia, as a tailback.

 College career

 During his college career, Hamilton played wide receiver, tailback, and free safety for the Virginia Tech Hokies.

 Professional career

 Cleveland Browns

-Hamilton was drafted in the seventh round of the 2006 NFL draft by the Cleveland Browns and signed a four-year contract July 2006.
+Hamilton was selected in the seventh round of the 2006 NFL draft with the 222nd overall pick by the Cleveland Browns and signed a four-year contract July 2006.
 During his rookie season, he appeared in ten games and recorded 15 tackles.

 Prior to the 2007 season, Hamilton was waived with an injury settlement and spent the year out of football.